 - Gift card purchases

-If you have a Google My Business account, be sure to adjust your business hours and services on your Business Profile, so that customers looking for you on Search and Maps can also stay up to speed on changes.
+If you have a Business Profile, be sure to adjust your business hours and services on your Business Profile, so that customers looking for you on Search and Maps can also stay up to speed on changes.